erheron/membrane_tutorials/videoroom/2_EnvironmentPreparation.md

  ```
  If everything went well the application should be available on [http://localhost:4000](http://localhost:4000/).

  Play around...but it is not that much to do!
-We have better inspect what is the structure of our project.
+We better inspect what is the structure of our project.
  Does the project structure reassemble you the structure of a Phoenix project? (in fact, it should!).
 We will go through the directories in our project.
  + <b> assets/ </b> <br>
  You can find the front end of our application.
 The most interesting subdirectory here is src/ - we will be putting our typescript files there.
 For now, the following files should be present there: